 - When is the last time we performed a safety audit on our transload locations?

 There are several variables that are important to consider when developing your bulk terminal strategy.
 RSI has been assisting rail shippers for over 30 years to provide rail management services, software solutions and bulk terminal operations.
-RSI has developed a Bulk Terminal Directory that provides shippers with visibility of North America and Mexico’s bulk transloading network.
+RSI has developed a Bulk Terminal Directory that provides shippers with visibility of North America’s bulk transloading network.
 Additionally, if you are interested in having RSI develop a Transloading Plan for you please let us know.